Neubled/Neubled/README.md

 - 📫 How to reach me *05tincho123@gmail.com*

-- ⚡ About Me : I am an Electronics Technician and a Systems degree student (UNLP).
+- ⚡ About Me : I am an Electronics Technician and a Bachelor's degree in Systems student (UNLP).
 I have experience in web development using HTML, CSS, and JavaScript, gained through internships at Unitec-Infotec.
 I am interested in software development, technical support, testing, and technology in general.
 I am responsible and proactive, with a willingness to learn and take on new professional challenges..

 <br>